tldr-pages/tldr/README.md

 ## What is tldr-pages?

-The **tldr-pages** project is a collection of community-maintained help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional [man pages](https://en.wikipedia.org/wiki/Man_page).
+The **tldr-pages** project is the biggest collection of community-maintained help pages for command-line tools.
+It aims to be a simpler, more approachable complement to traditional [man pages](https://en.wikipedia.org/wiki/Man_page).

 Maybe you're new to the command-line world?
 Perhaps you're just a little rusty or can't always recall the arguments for commands like `lsof`, or `tar`?